Hamster128/Raspberry-Convolution/README.md

     sudo systemctl daemon-reload
     sudo systemctl restart dsp

-if had to shorten the impulse response wave file a lot otherwise the latency was too long.
+I had to shorten the impulse response wave file a lot otherwise the latency was too long.
 The zita_convolver should have a low latency even with longer impulse response files, but that didn`t work out that way.
 So i kept only about 100ms of the original wave file. (used Audacity)

 ## Install dsp as alsa audio device